 The Company obtained FDA approval of the Pre-Market Application of its SURE CHECK HIV 1/2 and HIV 1/2 STAT-PAK products on May 25, 2006.
 Subsequently, the Company completed additional studies and submitted to the FDA a waiver application under the Clinical Laboratory Improvement Act ("CLIA") for these FDA-approved products on July 18, 2006 and July 27, 2006, respectively.
-A CLIA waiver was granted by the FDA for HIV 1/2 STAT-PAK on November 20, 2006.
 A CLIA waiver is essential in order to market the products into public health clinics and physicians' offices where the level of training is traditionally less than the training at clinical laboratories and hospitals, which constitute the largest portion of the available market for these products today.
 The Company believes that it has met all material aspects of the CLIA waiver requirements, and, subject to completing any issues identified by the FDA in its waiver applications, hopes to receive a CLIA waiver in the near future.